MLA: In-text Citations

 When referring to works of literature, it is often preferable to specify location by some designation other than page number – for example, act, scene, and line for drama, or stanza, canto or book, for long poems.
-For many short poems, line designation alone is used.
+For many short poems, line designation alone is used; use the word line before the number for clarity in your citation.
 Use Arabic numerals (unless your instructor prefers Roman numerals).

 In the following example, the citation indicates that the passage quoted appears in act 1, scene 1, line 79 of the play.